Lajes Field: Post-war

 In the late 1950s, USAF air refueling/tanker aircraft were stationed at Lajes to provide inflight refueling for U.S. aircraft transiting the Atlantic Ocean.
 Some of the tanker units left Lajes by 1965, but others returned later, especially the USAF Boeing KC-135 Stratotanker.
 This transfer, coupled with the introduction of newer long-range aircraft, resulted in a gradual decline in Lajes traffic.
 The Military Air Transport Service (MATS) and its successor, the Military Airlift Command (MAC), became responsible for USAF activities at the base, and for a while the 1605th Military Airlift Support Wing acted as USAF host unit.

 Lajes Field also played a crucial role in Cold War politics.
-From 1932 to 1968, Portugal was under the dictatorship of António de Oliveira Salazar, yet the U.S. Government maintained friendly relations with his Estado Novo government, especially after 1943.
-The Cold War military importance of Lajes Field outweighed considerations about the Salazar Government's dictatorial rule over Portugal.
+From 1932 to 1968, Portugal was under the authoritarian regime of António de Oliveira Salazar, yet the U.S. Government maintained friendly relations with his Estado Novo government, especially after 1943.
+The Cold War military importance of Lajes Field outweighed considerations about the Salazar Government's authoritarian rule over Portugal.

-In 1961, the Portuguese Air Force EICAP (heavy aircraft advanced training unit) was transferred to Lajes, operating Douglas C-47, Douglas C-54 and later CASA C-212 Aviocar.
+In 1961, the Portuguese Air Force Heavy Aircraft Advanced Training Squadron 42 (Esquadra 42 - EICAP) was transferred to Lajes, operating Douglas C-47, Douglas C-54 and later CASA C-212 Aviocar.

-During the Portuguese Colonial War, from 1961 to 1975, the Air Force Hospital at Lajes operated as the main centre for treatment and rehabilitation of mutilated and heavy burned soldiers of the three services of the Portuguese Armed Forces.
+During the Portuguese Overseas War, from 1961 to 1975, the Air Force Hospital at Lajes operated as the main centre for treatment and rehabilitation of mutilated and heavy burned soldiers of the three services of the Portuguese Armed Forces.

+In December, 13th and 14th, 1971, Lajes Field hosts the Atlantic Summit between U.S. President Richard Nixon, French President Georges Pompidou and Portuguese prime-minister Marcelo Caetano.

-During the 1973 Yom Kippur War, Lajes Field also supported Operation Nickel Grass U.S. airlift missions to Israel, highlighting the importance of the U.S. Air Force base at Lajes.
+During the 1973 Yom Kippur War, Lajes Field also supported Operation Nickel Grass, the U.S. airlift missions to Israel, highlighting the importance of the U.S. Air Force base at Lajes.

 Another important Cold War operation at Lajes was the U.S. Navy's Naval Air Facility Lajes (NAF Lajes), a tenant activity at the air base.
 NAF Lajes, and its associated Tactical Support Center (TSC)/Antisubmarine Warfare Operations Center (ASWOC), supported rotational detachments of U.S. Navy P-2 Neptune and later P-3 Orion maritime patrol aircraft that would track Soviet attack, guided missile, and ballistic missile submarines in the region.
 With the collapse of the Soviet Union and the Warsaw Pact, and end of the Cold War, P-3 operations at Lajes declined, and the Naval Air Facility was inactivated in the late 1990s.